alptugan/blog-teaching/content/Articles/AI is the new God.md

 AI and LLMs are different topics.
 The terms sometimes are used instead of each other reciprocally by many people.
 LLMs are subset of AI generally.
 AI is a huge field of topic that covers many other technologies different than Large Language Models.
 [Thoughts on Vibe Coding - DEV Community](https://dev.to/wsvincent/thoughts-on-vibe-coding-2pn5)

+**Vibes of Vibe Coding**
+One of the earliest programming languages, Machine Language, is a [[Programming| low level]] programming language which is represented in binary format by using `1` and `0` in a specific order.
+For a human actor it is a hard task to build a computer program.
+Because it is a different kind of abstraction level by ordering several ones and zeros.
+It is obvious that such approach is a hard to grasp.

+Within time and widespreading technology high-level programming languages appear and create a bridge between human and the machine.
+The human has started to express itself within its own spoken language to the machine.
+Although high-level languages are close to human spoken language, one must follow the syntactical rules of a specific programming language.
+Machines can now translate human-based commands to its own machine language.

+Evet, bugün Assembly bilmeye gerek yok çoğu koşulda.
+Fakat, yazılım geliştirmek için temel bilgi ve teorileri bilmek gerekli. Ötesi dene/yanıl metodu olur.
+Bu da bizim kavrama/sentezleme becerimizi düşürür ve bilmekten ziyade inanç tabanlı yaklaşımlara sürükler.

 ## What's the environmental impact of AI?
 src: [A Personalized Ecology of AI](https://mail.cyberneticforests.com/a-personalized-ecology-of-ai/)